-Fall 2020 Office Hours
+Spring 2021 Office Hours

-Virtual Office Hours, 2:30 - 3:30P, M W | https://go.unl.edu/maciel-officehours | Working remotely other days of the week
+Virtual Office Hours, 2:00 - 3:00 p.m., Tuesday and Thursday, and by appointment | https://go.unl.edu/maciel-officehours | Working remotely other days of the week

-Maciel’s research has appeared in the Journal of Consumer Research and the Journal of Marketing, two top academic journals in the field of marketing.
-He received the 2017 Sidney J. Levy award for best dissertation-based paper in the field of consumer culture.
-In addition, his work on taste and consumers has appeared in two peer-reviewed volumes and won "Best Special Session" award at the 2016 Consumer Culture Conference Theory Conference in Lille, France.
+The college honored Maciel with the Emerging Scholar Award in 2019.
+He also received the 2017 Sidney J. Levy Award for the best dissertation-based paper in the field of consumer culture.
+In addition, his work won the "Best Special Session" award at the 2016 Consumer Culture Conference Theory Conference in Lille, France.
 Before his Ph.D., Maciel also wrote the book, An Intuitive Approach to Marketing through Inter-Personal Relationships (original title: A Fila Anda, Mas Não Empurra Que é Pior: Uma Abordagem de Marketing Sobre Relacionamentos Amorosos).

 Consumer culture, consumer identity, and cultural change